MattiaRiola/ezgas/docs/UnitTestReport.md

 ||maxint-1|valid|T10 {setGasStationId(maxint-1); <br> getGasStationId() -> maxint-1}|-|

 The remaining Dto classes has been tested using the same criterias.
-The whole test suite documentation hasn't been reported in order to do not overload the document and take it more readable.
+The whole test suite documentation hasn't been reported in order to do not overload the document and make it more readable.

 # White Box Unit Tests